Overview of KS3: Design & Technology

 KS3 Resistant Materials

-Students produce a money box, phone holder and a child’s wooden toy to develop their workshop skills in preparation for GCSE if they opt to take the subject further.
+Students produce a totem pole and a phone holder to develop their workshop skills in preparation for GCSE if they opt to take the subject further.

 Students study a program of artist studies and then attempt to emulate the artist’s work in a series of graphics based tasks to develop their drawing and rendering skills.

 KS3 Food Studies

 Students develop basic cooking skills such as preparation of ingredients, development of recipes and look at the different areas of the eat well plate.

 KS3 Product Design

 Students look at basic circuits, manufacturing/ printing process CAD to produce a bug light and paper dude which is inspired by modern day designers.
 Students will critically analyse the work of others to inform their own design.

 Pupils learn how to work with fabrics and sewing techniques producing an Ugly Doll and pet accessories that enable them to design and make a fabric based products using Abstract art as their theme.

 Students have the option to choose Technology where they study Construction, Resistant Materials and Engineering.
 Students receive 2 lessons per week, over one year to complete a foundation course which gives them the skills and knowledge to confidently select their Y10/Y11 course.
 The qualifications offered are: